-This year, we have completed a detailed risk assessment of the tier 1 suppliers in our supply chain.
+This year, we have completed a detailed risk assessment of new tier 1 suppliers in our supply chain.
 This involved scoring suppliers against various criteria, in relation to factors such as known ethical breaches or criminal convictions, sectoral risk, geographical risk based on the 2018 Global Slavery Index and taking into account matters such as our spend with the supplier and the length of our relationship with them.
-We then used this scoring to categorise our suppliers as representing a high, medium or low risk of modern slavery taking place in their business.
+We used this scoring to categorise our suppliers as representing a high, medium or low risk of modern slavery taking place in their business.

-Almost 90% of suppliers assessed using these criteria were categorised as low risk.
-The risk assessment did not identify any high risk suppliers, although we are continuing to assess a small number where further information is required.
+Over 91% of suppliers assessed using these criteria were categorised as low risk.
+The risk assessment did not identify any high risk suppliers.